Domspace/Helix-Nebula-Skybox/README.md

 3.The folder should be empty

-4.Drop all the files in the folder(except for "readme.md")
+4.Unzip the skybox and put all files in the folder